mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Working on converting the square into a triangle ("spike").
     * Enemy renders as a triangle, but is hovering above the track for some reason.
 Looking into it.
     * Make enemies render in the middle of the audio spike now, not to the right like they were previously.
+    * Fixed rendering position.
+Appears that spawning the enemy on line 188 of `GameRendering.tsx` was also subtracting 50, moving the enemy upwards.
+Resolved this.